J. D. Barker

 Jonathan Dylan Barker (born 1971) is an American author of suspense thrillers that incorporate elements of horror, crime, mystery, science fiction, and the supernatural.
 His debut novel, Forsaken, was a finalist for a Bram Stoker Award in 2014.
-He cites Stephen King, Dean Koontz, John Saul, and Neil Gaiman among his influences.
+He cites Stephen King, Dean Koontz, John Saul, and James Patterson among his influences.

 Early life and education

 Barker was born January 7, 1971, in Lombard, Illinois, and spent the first fourteen years of his life in Crystal Lake, Illinois.
 At fourteen, Barker's family relocated to Englewood, Florida.
 He attended Lemon Bay High School and graduated in 1989.
-He enrolled at the Art Institute of Fort Lauderdale, where he later obtained a degree in business.
+He would complete a degree in business at the Art Institute of Fort Lauderdale.

 Career

 Pop culture magazines, "Revealed", Forsaken

 While in college, a writing assignment came to the attention Paul Gallotta of Circus.
 Gallotta reached out to Barker and asked him to join the staff of 25th Parallel, where he worked alongside Marilyn Manson.
 He later interviewed celebrities for pop culture magazines including Seventeen and Teen Beat.

 In 1992, Barker syndicated a small newspaper column called "Revealed" which centered on the investigation of haunted places and supernatural occurrences.
 He began work as a ghostwriter and book doctor, helping other authors for publication.

 Stephen King read portions of Forsaken prior to publication and granted Barker permission to utilize the character of Leland Gaunt of King's Needful Things in the novel.
 Indie-published in late 2014, the book hit #2 on Audible, #44 on Amazon U.S., #2 on Amazon Canada, and #22 on Amazon UK.
 Forsaken was also nominated for a Bram Stoker Award (Best Debut Novel) and won a handful of others, including a New Apple Medalist Award.